When breast cancer hits home

 A perspective on courage and perseverance

 Sometimes in health care, work hits especially close to home when we find ourselves facing the same diseases as the families we are striving to help.

-For Claire Mulhearn, associate vice president and global head of health communications & engagement at MSD, her professional and personal lives suddenly merged when she was diagnosed with triple negative breast cancer, also known as TNBC.
+For Claire Mulhearn, a former employee, her professional and personal lives suddenly merged when she was diagnosed with triple-negative breast cancer, also known as TNBC.

 Claire shares her story with Dr. Gursel Aktan, vice president of clinical research for women’s cancers, who has been an important contributor to MSD’s research in triple-negative breast cancer.

 Can you share your memories of when you first heard the news that you had breast cancer?

 I remember it vividly.
-It was five years ago, and I was at work.
+I was at work.
 I had just finished up a big meeting when I got the call from my doctor.
 That’s when I heard those words for the first time: invasive ductal carcinoma – breast cancer.

 I had to ask the doctor to repeat it five times, so I wouldn’t forget it.
 I even wrote it on a piece of paper – invasive ductal carcinoma.
 I still have that piece of paper.